NgJingRui/generate_domain_specific_faq_paraphrase/README.md

 A detailed view of the candidate selection process can be viewed in the image below:
 ![image](candidate_selection.png)

+You may view my video presentation by following this [YouTube link](https://youtu.be/OGnkiRLguGI).

 ## Installation
 ### Step 1: Clone this repository (Navigate to your desired directory prior to cloning)
 ```powershell